 A number of candy companies have called Colorado home over the years.
 There was Brecht Candy Company (long-gone), and the likes of Hammond’s and Enstrom Candies that still satisfy folks today.
-But the most famous has to be Jolly Rancher Candies, even though it’s no longer made here.
+But the most famous has to be Jolly Rancher Candies, even though it’s no longer made here in Golden, Colorado.

 Before Jolly Rancher